Online MBA Curriculum

 OMBA 5240 Career Planning and Development (1 credit)

-Focus on providing assessments and experiences that allow for reflection on career choices.
-Provides tools to enable more effective job search or self-leadership in crafting current job to reflect values, skills, and interests.
+The focus is on providing assessments and experiences that allow for reflection on career choices.
+Provides tools to enable more effective job search or self-leadership in crafting your current job to reflect values, skills, and interests.

 OMBA 5500 Competitive Strategy (3 credits)